Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Main Results

 The proof of Theorem \ref{tm_bc_capacity} is relegated to Appendix \ref{appen_proof_tm_bc}.
 The achievable scheme combines Marton and superposition coding with rate-splitting and binning.
 The rather simple converse proof is due to the telescoping identity \cite[Eq.
 (9) and (11)]{Kramer_telescopic2011}.

 \begin{remark} The derivation of the capacity region in Theorem \ref{tm_bc_capacity} strongly relies on the SD nature of the channel.
 Since $Y_1=f(X)$, the encoder has full control over the message that is conveyed via the cooperation link.
 This allows one to design the cooperation protocol at the encoding stage without assuming a particular Markov relation on the coding random variables.
 Our approach differs from the one taken in \cite{DaboraServetto06BC}, where an inner bound on the capacity region of a BC with two-sided conferencing links between the decoders was derived.
-In \cite{DaboraServetto06BC}, the decoders cooperate by conveying compressed versions of their received channel outputs to each other (via a WZ-like coding mechanism).
+In \cite{DaboraServetto06BC}, the decoders cooperate by conveying to each other a compressed versions of their received channel outputs (via a WZ-like coding mechanism).
 Doing so forced the authors to restrict their coding PMF to satisfy certain Markov relations that must not hold in general.
-Consequently, the inner bound in \cite{DaboraServetto06BC} is not tight for the SD-BC we consider here. \end{remark}
+Consequently, the inner bound in \cite{DaboraServetto06BC} is not tight for the SD-BC considered here. \end{remark}

 \begin{remark} The SD-BC with cooperation is strongly related to the SD-RBC that was studied in \cite{Liang_Kramer_RBC2007}.
 The SD-BC with cooperation is operationally equivalent to a reduced version of the SD-RBC, in which the relay channel is orthogonal and deterministic.
-A full discussion of the relation between the settings is given in Section \ref{sec_RBC}. \end{remark}
+Section \ref{sec_RBC} gives a detailed discussion on the relation between the two problems. \end{remark}